CurveDocs/curve-resources/docs/crvusd/understanding-tokenomics.md

 ## Liquidation

-In soft liquidation, the collateral within a band is at risk of being converted into $crvUSD.
+In soft liquidation, the collateral within a band is at risk of being converted into crvUSD.
 If the price goes back, it will be rehypothecated into collateral, although it will likely be lower than the initial amount.
-In soft liquidation mode, it is impossible to adjust your collateral, your only available way of interacting with your loan is to self-liquidate your position.
+While in soft liquidation mode, users cannot modify their collateral.
+The only options available are to either partially or fully repay the debt or opt to self-liquidate the position.

 If your health continues to weaken, you may find yourself subject to "hard liquidation," which functions more like a usual liquidation, where your position is erased.